 - Arrive before 11:30am when it's less crowded.

-- Don't miss the display of Hollywood film posters from films shot at the castle, located on the lower level, or the antique cars located in the stables.
+- Don't miss the Hollywood film posters from films shot at the castle, located on the lower level, or the antique cars located in the stables.

 - Your CityPASS ticket includes fixed charges for an audio guide and the Pellatt documentary film.

 - Enjoy Casa Loma gardens from May to October.